As farming continued to make advances and become more mechanised in the Mallee in the 1920s

 Australasian Tractors selling Vickers tractors.
 Sales for 1923 included Big E Harvesters, separators

-stocked and the building formerly used for the storage of chaff and oats was utilised as a Machinery
+building formerly used for the storage of chaff and oats was utilised as a Machinery Duplicate and

-commission.
-Another agency taken on in 1930 was for District Messengers Pty.
-Ltd. for the delivery
+agency taken on in 1930 was for District Messengers Pty.
+Ltd. for the delivery of circulars and

-of circulars and samples to households in the district.
-Sea Lake at that time boasted a population of
+samples to households in the district.
+Sea Lake at that time boasted a population of 700 and 165

-700 and 165 households.
-Mr & Mrs Stubbs' daughter Audrey had completed her schooling in 1928
+households.
+Mr & Mrs Stubbs' daughter Audrey had completed her schooling in 1928 and joined her

 With the expansion of the business throughout the '20s and the desire of Mrs Stubbs to take a more